sveltia/sveltia-cms/README.md

   - The `summary` is displayed correctly when it refers to a Relation field[^36].
 - File and Image
   - Provides a reimagined all-in-one asset selection dialog for File and Image fields.
-    - [Collection-specific assets](#use-a-custom-media-folder-for-a-collection) will be listed first for easy selection, while all assets can also be displayed in a separate tab[^19].
+    - [Collection-specific assets](#use-a-custom-media-folder-for-a-collection) are listed for easy selection, while all assets are displayed in a separate tab[^19].
     - A new asset can be uploaded by dragging & dropping it into the dialog[^20].
     - A URL can also be entered in the dialog.
     - Integration with Pexels, Pixabay and Unsplash makes it easy to select and insert a free stock photo[^8].